Aceeri/aceeri.github.io/content/posts/margolus-neighborhoods.md

 ## Next steps
 We have something that can fully utilize modern CPUs, now we need to cut down on the amount of work we are doing in the first place.

+{% citation(id="1") %}
+You could *maybe* make it deterministic by using the starting location of the "operation" as an ordering for the change?
+I'm not entirely sure.
+{% end %}

 {{ next_post(text="Dirty Bitsets", post="dirty-bitsets") }}